crest-summit/summit-docs/docs/Approvals/Canceling.md

 ## Email Notifications

 Whether the routing is canceled, the approval returned for correction, or the approval discarded (all 3 actions described above); an email is sent to all approvers that have been notified so far and proposal team members about this change from a previously routing/approved status back to preparing.
-The email will state which of the 3 transition took place and will give the comment left by the person who committed the action.
+The email will state which of the 3 transitions took place and will give the comment left by the person who committed the action.

 For example, when canceling routing, a modal displays needing a comment to enable the "Cancel Routing" button.